Hardware Support: RailDriver Throttle

 Next, plug the RailDriver into a USB port on your computer while your JMRI application (PanelPro or DecoderPro) isn't running.

-Type the address of your locomotive (DCC address) into the address box, just like a regular JMRI throttle, and click "Set".
-This connects both the throttle window and the RailDriver console through the DCC system to the decoder.
-You should now be able to operate the locomotive from the RailDriver.
+Type the DCC address of your Locomotive into the address box, just like a regular JMRI Throttle, and click "Set".
+This connects both the Throttle window and the RailDriver console through the DCC system to the decoder.
+You should now be able to operate the Locomotive from the RailDriver.

-The "Bell" button (37 in the figure) drives F3 (this can be changed by editting a file in the JMRI distribution if your DCC system uses something different).
+- The "Bell" button (#37 in the figure) drives F3 (this can be changed by editing a file in the JMRI distribution if your DCC system uses something different).
 It's momentary, so F3 is set on when the button is pressed, and off when it's released.

-For technical information, please see the details page.
+For technical information on Raildriver, please see the Details Help page.